-So earlier this week we did have the 2010 World Cup panel, the one I organized and dubbed “Africa’s World Cup.”
-It was a great turnout–nice packed room.
-The Youtube video should be up soon.
-All the panelists turned: Austin Merrill from Vanity Fair’s Fair Play soccer Blog, Time journalist Tony Karon, and the writers Binyavanga Wainaina and Teju Cole.
-I kept order.
-We had a blast and I am going to post the Youtube video of the event early next week.
+Earlier this week I organized a 2010 World Cup panel, “Africa’s World Cup.”
+It was held at The New School, where I work as an assistant professor in international affairs.
+It was a great turnout; packed room.
+It was recorded, so the Youtube video should be up soon.
+All the panelists turned up: Austin Merrill from Vanity Fair’s Fair Play soccer Blog, Time journalist Tony Karon, as well as the writers Binyavanga Wainaina and Teju Cole.

 If you can’t wait for the video and want to get a flavor of the discussion, here‘s a link to a “statement” Cole read as his opening remarks to the panel.
 In it, Cole revisited the 2009 Under 17 World Cup with his father, who, aware of the criticisms aimed Nigeria’s football federation and possible age cheating by some of its players in collusion with agents and Nigerian football authorities: “before the tournament, half of the Golden Eaglets team was dropped when the MRI imaging found that they were well over 17 years old.”
 Despite this setback, “… But the suspicion remained, strengthened by the evidence of our eyes, that the remainder were also men, not boys.”
 Which is when Cole’s dad quoted an old proverb: “… The person who steals chickens at night and the one who steals it during the day have one thing in common: they both use the same woven basket.”

 … “Nigeria are age cheats,” my father said, “but the Swiss, famous for some of the harshest immigration restrictions in the world, have been generous in giving citizenships to Brazilian, Turkish, Ghanaian and Croatian boys.
 It’s a scam with documents, the Nigerian one is undocumented.
 So, who is the real cheat?” …